Home » Lake Regions » Lake Michigan » 18 Best Lake Michigan Beach Towns: A Local’s Complete Guide (2026)

 🏖️ Top Beaches: Lake Michigan Beach, Mt.
 McSauba Recreation Area

-🏠 Must-See: Earl Young Mushroom Houses, drawbridge on Bridge Street
+🏠 Must-See: Earl Young Mushroom Houses, the Bridge Street drawbridge

 Nearby: Beaver Island ferry, Fisherman’s Island State Park